nickjlb/blog/content/posts/social-networks.md

 To provide some clarity, I think the network should not be video-centric, and I think forum-like threads (i.e. Reddit), should be avoided because visually it doesn't allow for long conversations.
 The thread gets squished to the right the more responses there are.
 Twitter-like threads might be better, but perhaps even a group chat-like setup might be interesting.
 However, replies allow ideas to be condensed, so a group chat might be functionally worse.
 One idea is and upvote-downvote system in conjunction with replies and the ability to sort replies in various ways (i.e. Reddit, again).

 ### Moderation
+How this topic is handled will likely make or break the rest of this essay.

+What do we want to moderate?
+Moderated content can seemingly be divided into two buckets: Objective violations and subjective violations.
+Objective violations include all illegal content, whereas subjective violations would be violations that breach terms of service, i.e. hate speech, pornography, threats, etc. [^4] Even so, I will likely refine this dichotomy because moderation is not black and white at *all*.
+I think this is the most difficult subject when in comes to these platforms and needs to be approached from the back end, i.e. effto remove offending content

+#### Objective Violations

 ### Business Models